Shopware HTTP Cache with Varnish XKey

 < Content-Type: text/html; charset=UTF-8

 < Xkey: theme.sw-logo-desktop, ...
-If the Cache-Control: public or xkey: ...
-HTTP header cannot be found in the response, this is probably due to a faulty configuration in the web application itself.
+If the Cache-Control: public or xkey: … HTTP header is not present in the response, this is likely due to an incorrect configuration in the web application itself.

-Depending on the requirements of your store, it is possible that the size of the HTTP header exceeds the standard size configured in Varnish for one or more item and category pages.
+Depending on your store’s requirements, the size of the HTTP header may exceed the default size configured in Varnish for one or more product and category pages.

 Check

-Connect to your Varnish server via SSH and execute the following command:
+Connect to your Varnish server via SSH and run the following command:

 Solution

-Root permissions are required for this, for managed servers the file is now available via the configuration module in the customer center.
+Root privileges are required for this; for managed servers, the file is now available via the configuration module in the Customer Center.
 If the file is not available, please contact our support team.

 systemctl edit varnish Adjust the ExecStart setting as follows: